-After studying for an undergraduate degree in Anglo-Saxon, Norse and Celtic at Cambridge, Nick moved into the later medieval period for his graduate research, which centred around the early fifteenth-century bureaucrat, poet and melancholic Thomas Hoccleve.
-He still works on aspects of Hoccleve’s writing and political literature in the late middle ages.
-His other research interests include manuscripts and readers of Middle English poetry, the uses that medieval writers made of the Bible, and a current major project on gifts and narratives in the medieval period.
-Nick curated an exhibition at the Bodleian Library, Oxford, called The Romance of the Middle Ages, and hosted the 2012 Romance in Medieval Britain conference.
-He is also interested in modern creative responses to the medieval past.
+After studying for an undergraduate degree in Anglo-Saxon, Norse and Celtic at Cambridge, he moved into the later medieval period for his graduate research, which centred around the early fifteenth-century bureaucrat, poet and melancholic Thomas Hoccleve.
+He still works on aspects of Hoccleve’s writing and political literature in the late Middle Ages.
+Nick’s other research interests include manuscripts and readers of Middle English poetry, the uses that medieval writers made of the Bible, and modern creative responses to the medieval past.
+Recently, he has been working on gifts, objects and narratives in the medieval period – the subject of his book The gift of narrative in medieval England.

 Teaching

-Nick holds a joint (so-called CUF) appointment with the Faculty of English, where he is Associate Professor in Medieval English literature.
-As a Tutorial Fellow at St Hugh’s Nick teaches English literature and language from the Anglo-Saxon period to the sixteenth century.
+Nick holds a joint appointment with the Faculty of English, where he is Professor of Medieval Literature.
+As a Tutorial Fellow at St Hugh’s, Nick teaches English Literature and Language from the early Middle Ages to the sixteenth century.
 He also teaches aspects of language history and critical theory.
-In 2012 Nick was given a Teaching Excellence Award by the University of Oxford.
+He is the recipient of a Teaching Excellence Award from the University of Oxford.

 Selected publications